vrsce/Belly-tagz/README.md

   <u>Change-Log 9/26/21</u>

-  .Replace() used to clean up cou and video controller output
+  .Replace() used to clean up cpu and video controller output

   Minor gramatical fixes.
 Capitalizing and indenting for cleaner code.